Strunzdesign/snet-gateway/doc/protocol.md

 #### Anatomy of a service identifier
 The service identifier is communicated via one byte.
-The range of valid service numbers starts with `0x00` and ends with `0xFE`, resulting in a maximum of 254 possible services. `0xFF` is a reserved value that is used as as a wildcard to refer to *all services*.
+The range of valid service numbers starts with `0x00` and ends with `0xFE`, resulting in a maximum of 254 possible services. `0xFF` is a reserved value that is used as a wildcard to refer to *all services*.

 #### The Service Subscribe Request
 The *service subscribe request* message is sent by a gateway client entity to the gateway.
 An exemplary byte stream of such a message,